atxtechbro/tech-skills-gym/README.md

 This repository explores how to transform conversations with Amazon Q into guided learning journeys.
 It documents my experiments with prompt patterns that create step-by-step learning experiences for technical skills.

+The repository includes:
+- A primary learning prompt for general technical skills
+- Specialized prompts for specific skill areas (like typing)

 ## Why it matters

 Traditional learning resources often lack interactivity or personalization.
 By developing effective prompts for AI assistants like Amazon Q, we can create: